punitbathija/product-landing-page/readme.md

 ---

 - This project is a part of the Full Stack Javascript Web Developer Bootcamp by iNeuron.
-- This is a Product landing Page of a E-Commerce Website.
+- This is a Product landing Page of an E-Commerce Website.
 - They will help you purchase the right sort of earphones/headphones at the right price
 - Technologies used to design this page